-DeVries to Teach Final Class of His Illustrious 55-year Career
+DeVries Teaches Final Class of His Illustrious 55-year Career

 On April 19, University of Utah mechanical engineering Distinguished Professor K.L.
-Devries will step in front of a group of students for one last time.
+DeVries (Larry) stepped in front of a group of students for one last time (video – ME EN 2030 Dynamics class review, April 19, 2017).

-It will be the final class of his illustrious 55-year career teaching generations of bright problem solvers at the U.
+It was the final class of his illustrious 55-year career teaching generations of bright problem solvers at the U.

 “I always liked the variety, and I liked working with the students,” he said about what kept him energized year after year.
 “It was the excitement that brought me back every day.”